Main Page Content

 - Yellowing of the skin and whites of the eyes (jaundice)

 Most people do not show any symptoms at all, but can still spread the germs to others without knowing it.
 Symptoms can take about 2 weeks to 6 months after the germs enter your body to show.
 By this time, the virus may have already caused damage to your liver.
-This is why it is important to take steps to prevent getting hep C and get tested if you may have been exposed.
+This is why it is important to take steps to prevent getting hepatitis C and get tested if you may have been exposed.